Blazemeter/taurus/site/dat/docs/Services.md

   - fail of CheckoutPage>50% for 10s, stop as failed
 ```

-You can learn more about Pass/Fail Service at its [page](PassFail.md)
+You can learn more about Pass/Fail Service at its [page](PassFail.md).

 ## Shell Executor Service Module

 Shell executor is used to perform additional shell commands at various test execution phases.
-Taurus provides hooks to all Taurus [text execution phases](Lifecycle.md).
+Taurus provides hooks to all Taurus [test execution phases](Lifecycle.md).

 Sample configuration:
 ```yaml